yahrMason/yahrMason.github.io/_posts/2023-06-21-gams-julia.md

 ---
-excerpt: "An exploration of Generalized Additive Models 'from scratch'"
+excerpt: "An exploration of GAMs 'from scratch'"
 layout: "posts"
-title: "GAMs in Julia"
+title: "Generalized Additive Models in Julia"
 date: 2023-06-21
 categories: "Bayes"
 tags: